xmontero/driveway-overshoot/README.md

 * 2 - Compatible indeterminate.
 Same of Game1 but with several clues removed.
 Underspecified.
 The puzzle has infinite solutions.
 * 3 - Incompatible.
 Same of Game1 but the clue "1" in column 4, row 9, makes the puzzle not solvable, as the unique solution requires there to be a "7".

+## Generating output documentation

+* To create a code-coverage report, run `tools/phpunit_with_coverage`
+* To create an API documentation, run `tools/doxygen`

+Documentation output is in `doc/generated`

 ## TODO:

 We should be coherent with the name of some sort of standard.